-On the opposite side of the bridge to Clifton Village is Leigh Woods, a National Trust protected area of woodland that it is free to enter.
+On the opposite side of the Avon Gorge to Clifton Village is Leigh Woods, a National Trust protected area of woodland that it is free to enter.
 It’s a beautiful wooded spot with mountain bike and buggy-friendly trails, natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) and tree-peeping views of Clifton Suspension Bridge Bristol.

 Head for Nightingale Valley (see here for the map) for sensational views of Brunel’s engineering masterpiece.

-5. From the Bristol to Pill cycle path
+5. From the Bristol to Portishead cycle path/Cumberland Basin

-From Leigh Woods, if you venture in the opposite direction to Nightingale Valley, down to Paradise Bottom, you’ll reach the Bristol-Pill cycle path.
-The route skirts the edge of the River Avon from the Create Centre, next to Brunel way and the Cumberland Basin (another epic bridge-glimpsing spot if you don’t fancy taking on the whole route) in Bristol all the way to Pill (and onto Portishead if you’re feeling really adventurous).
-Needless to say, if you follow the path you’ll end up journeying underneath the bridge, with some magnificent views to boot.
+The Bristol-Portishead cycle path skirts the edge of the River Avon from the Create Centre, next to Brunel way and the Cumberland Basin in Bristol, passing Pill on the way.
+Follow the path and you’ll end up journeying underneath the bridge, with some magnificent views to boot.

 6. From The Downs

-Durdham Downs, otherwise known as ‘Bristol’s green lung’ is a 400-acre patch of parkland in the upmarket Clifton/Redland area of the city.
-The Sea Walls end of the Downs are a line of cliffs edging the Avon Gorge.
-From this viewpoint you can see all the way down the gorge to Clifton Suspension Bridge on your left and the Severn Bridge in the distance on your right.
+Durdham Downs, otherwise known as ‘Bristol’s green lung’, is a 400-acre patch of parkland in the upmarket Clifton/Redland area of the city.
+From the Seawalls/Avon Gorge end of the Downs, there’s a spectacular viewpoint where you can see all the way down the gorge to Clifton Suspension Bridge in one direction, and the Severn Bridge in the distance in the other.
 There’s often an ice cream van parked here for a tasty treat to accompany your landscape-gazing.

 7. From the Portway/Bridge Valley Road

-On the other side of the River Avon, running practically in parallel with the Bristol to Pill cycle path is The Portway.
-A major road, it’s not quite as peaceful as it’s traffic-free counterpart, but if you’re on a bike, running (the Bristol half marathon often incorporates this bit of tarmac) or driving, you can count on some epic bridge views en route.
+On the other side of the River Avon, running practically in parallel with the Bristol to Portishead cycle path is The Portway.
+Being a major road, it’s not quite as peaceful as it’s traffic-free counterpart, but if you’re on a bike, running (the Bristol half marathon often incorporates this bit of tarmac) or driving, you can count on some epic bridge views en route.

 8. See Clifton Suspension Bridge Bristol from Cabot Tower